mikeeheler/dle-keygen/README.md

 Then, for each character in the SysOp or BBS Name field:

-* Pull a psuedo-random value from the RNG with a max value of 0xfe.
+* Pull a psuedo-random value less than 255 from the RNG.
 * Add 1.
 * XOR it with the input character.
 * Convert that value to a 2-character hex string (i.e. 0xAA -> "AA").